Redefining Intelligence

 The Unspeciated App Suite

-Theory becomes practice through five prototype applications at www.unspeciated.com:
+Theory becomes practice through five prototype applications accessible by request.

 AI Consciousness Bridge — Training environment for expanding human awareness beyond cognitive formatting constraints